What is the TTL attribute in a Cloud Files container?

 When you create a container in Cloud Files and you make that container public, the files within that container have a designated TTL.
 The TTL is the time interval after which the CDN will reread the contents of the container.
 This attribute and its value can be modified in the CDN through the Cloud Files user interface.

-The new value will take effect after the current TTL cycle is completed.
-The TTL can take values between 15 minutes and 50 years.
-Higher numbers should be used for static content which doesn't change often.
-Smaller numbers should be used if the content changes more often.
-If you believe you require a longer TTL, see the following blog post on using the API to set TTL.
-Take a look at the steps below on how to modify your TTL within the Cloud Control Panel:
+New values take effect after the current TTL cycle is completed.
+The TTL can be any value between 15 minutes and 50 years.
+Use higher numbers for static content that doesn't change often, and use smaller numbers for content that changes more often.
+If you require a longer TTL, see the following blog post about using the API to set TTL: Extending TTL for Cloud Files CDN Users.

-© 2011-2013 Rackspace US, Inc.
+© 2015 Rackspace US, Inc.